Kanye West presidential campaigns: Background

-Campaign

 Announcement

 West announced his campaign on Independence Day via Twitter, writing "We must now realize the promise of America by trusting God, unifying our vision and building our future.
 I am running for president of the United States! 🇺🇸 #2020VISION".
 West's campaign announcement went viral, receiving over 100,000 retweets and "Kanye" became the number one trending term in the United States.
 Various sources questioned whether West was truly running for president or not, as his announcement came after the filing deadlines to run for a major party in all 50 states and most primary elections.
-He also missed at least four states' deadlines to appear on the ballot as an independent candidate.
 However, there is no official deadline to have a candidate registered with the Federal Election Commission (FEC).
 On July 7, West argued that he could gain access to appear on ballots beyond their deadline, using complications caused by the COVID-19 pandemic as precedent.

 On July 5, West tweeted a photograph of dome-like personal shelters with the caption "YZY SHLTRS in process".
 The structures are similar to the prefabricated subsidized housing prototypes West built in August 2019 (inspired by settlements on Tatooine from Star Wars) in Calabasas, California, which had to be torn down as a result of lacking proper permits with the Los Angeles County Department of Public Works.
 The shelters are designed to be used as housing units for homeless people.
 On July 7, Entertainment Tonight reported that West was allegedly "telling people close to him that his announcement of running for president is serious".
 That same day, Trump told RealClearPolitics that he was watching the campaign intently, saying it could serve as a trial run for West if he were to run again in 2024.
 The FEC began investigating fictitious filings under West's name.